-Turnon and related fees are \$1,580 for the year and \$790 for a semester.
-This includes a total of \$20 a semester in fees for student organizations including Prism, the student center, the health serivce, class dues, and laboratory fees.
-The interim is considered an extra course which a student may take without an additional charge if he pays full tuition for either semester; if he does not, he will be charged at the one-course rate.
+Tuition and related fees are \$1,500 for the year and \$750 for a semester.
+This includes a total of \$20 a semester in fees for student organizations including Prism, the student center, the health service, class dues, and laboratory fees.
+Although the tuition for the interim is covered by the tuition of the regular semesters, there will be no reduction in the semester tuition if a student does not enroll for the interim.
+If a student registers for the interim alone, he will be charged at the one-course rate.

-Calvin College is vitally interested in providing financial assistance for outstanding young men and women whose personal and financial resources are inadequate to meet the basic cost of education.
-The most significant financial support has come from the Christian Reformed Church in the form of institutional grants-in-aid.
-Students whose parents are members of the Christian Reformed Church and who thus contribute regularly to the support of Calvin College may apply for these institutional grants-in-aid at the time of registration.
-The amount of this grant-in-aid is determined in part by the distance between the student's home and Calvin College, as measured in a direct line.
+Galvin has always considered it a privilege and an obligation to provide financial assistance to outstanding young men and women whose personal and financial resources are inadequate to meet the basic cost of education.
+The most significant financial support has come from the Christian Reformed Church.
+On the basis of distance from the college, it has provided the funds for institutional grants-in-aid.
+Students whose parents are members of the Christian Reformed Church and who thus contribute regularly to the support of Calvin College will be able to apply for an institutional grant-in-aid at the time of registration.
+The amount of this grant-in-aid is determined in part by the distance between the student's home and his campus at Calvin College, as measured in a direct line.
 The home of an unmarried student is considered to be that of his parents; that of a married student to be that of his residence before enrolling at Calvin.
 If a student's parents are not members of the Christian Reformed Church, the grant-in-aid will be based on the location of the Christian Reformed Church of which the student is a member.
-Not more than \$100 will be awarded to students whose needs are met by a State of Michigan Scholarship or by a tuition grant.
-The maximum institutional grant-in-aid is:

-per semester per year

-Within ten miles of the campus \$100 \$200

-From 10 to 150 miles, inside Michigan 140 280

-More than 150 miles, inside Michigan 160 320

-From 0 to 300 miles, not in Michigan 160 320

-From 300 to 1000 miles 200 400

-More than 1000 miles 240 480

-Manitoba, Ontario, and Quebec provinces of Canada ւ 200 480

-Alberta, British Columbia, and Saskatchewan province es 240 480
+The maximum grant-in-aid is:

+per year per semester Within ten miles of the student's campus \$200 \$100 From ten to three hundred miles 280 140 From three hundred to a thousand miles 360 180 More than a thousand miles 440 220 Manitoba, Ontario, and Quebec provinces of Canada 360 180 Alberta, British Columbia, and Saskatchewan provinces 440 220